jointpoints/tms-nets/README.md

 ## Introduction

 This repository contains a generator of digital (t, m, s)-nets in base 2 made on a basis of algorithm proposed by Harald Niederreiter in 1987 in his article "Low-Discrepancy and Low-Dispersion Sequences".
 Broadly speaking, (t, m, s)-nets are low-discrepancy discrete sets of points in *s*-dimensional unit cube.
-You may find more information about (t, s)-sequences and (t, m, s)-nets in the sources listed in [Recommended literature](#recommended-literature).
+You may find more information about them in the sources listed in [Recommended literature](#recommended-literature).

 [^ to the top ^](#contents)